WRidder/GyreJS/README.md

 - [Relay](https://facebook.github.io/relay/)

 ## Versioning
-As long as the library is in exploratory/beta phase versioning will be < 1.0.
-After that phase we'll adhere to semantic versioning.
+As long as the library is in exploratory/beta phase versions will be < 1.0 and breaking changes may occur on minor or patch version updates.
+Once 1.0 hits the project will adhere to semantic versioning.

 ## Inspiration
 ### Articles